Lachlan Fold Belt: Western Lachlan Orogen

 The upper crust contains chevron folded turbidites.

 The lower crust contains duplexed oceanic lithosphere, and magmatic underplating.

 Central Lachlan Orogen

 Eastern Lachlan Orogen

 Structures in the Eastern thrust belt are oriented north–south.
 It has thick-skinned deformation in the west and thin-skinned in the east.

+Economically significant mineralisation

+Sites within the Lachlan Fold Belt have been associated with economically significant production of gold, copper, silver, lead, zinc and tin.
+There remains potential for further mineral discoveries.